uhidontkno/chair-scratch-docs/docs/source/usage.rst

 Setting it up
 ----------------

-You can remix the project<https://scratch.mit.edu/projects/696625915/> or you can modify the ``code`` variable to modify the code.
+You can remix https://scratch.mit.edu/projects/696625915/ or you can modify the ``code`` variable to modify the code.

 Commands